The COVID-19 pandemic has brought the importance public health to the forefront our lives.

 Dr. Linnea Laestadius made a grant submission to Facebook for a project titled “More Than a 1000 Words: Visual Content & COVID-19 Vaccine Health Behaviors.”
 The PI is Virginia Commonwealth University.
 This project looks at visual social media and vaccine misinformation.

-Many of our Zilber School of Public Health faculty and students are providing their time, energy and expertise to help our communities address the COVID-19 epidemic.
+Many of our Zilber College of Public Health faculty and students are providing their time, energy and expertise to help our communities address the COVID-19 epidemic.

 Public Health Minute